Instance Relation Graph Guided Source-Free Domain Adaptive Object Detection

 In the mean-teacher, the student is trained with pseudo labels generated by the teacher and the teacher is progressively updated via Exponential Moving Average (EMA) of student weights.
-Furthermore, the student and teacher networks are fed with strong and weak augmentations, respectively and consistency between their predictions improves detection on target data.
+Furthermore, motivated by semi-supervised techniques \cite{liu2021unbiased,deng2021unbiased}, the student and teacher networks are fed with strong and weak augmentations, respectively and consistency between their predictions improves detection on target data.
 Hence, the overall student-teacher self-training based object detection framework updates can be formulated as:

 where $\mathcal{L}_{SL}^{st}$ is the student loss computed using the pseudo-labels generated by the teacher network.
 The hyperparameters $\gamma$ and $\alpha$ are student learning rate and teacher EMA rate, respectively.
-Although the student-teacher framework enables consistent training minimizing the overfitting to the noisy pseudo-labels, it is not sufficient to learn high-quality target features, as discussed earlier.
+Although the student-teacher framework enables knowledge distillation with noisy pseudo-labels, it is not sufficient to learn high-quality target features, as discussed earlier.
 Hence, to enhance the features in the target domain, we utilize contrastive representation learning.

 \textbf{Contrastive Representation Learning (CRL).} SimCLR \cite{chen2020simple} is a commonly used CRL framework, which learns representations for an image by maximizing agreement between differently augmented views of the same sample via a contrastive loss.
 More formally, given an anchor image $x_i$, the SimCLR loss can be written as: